nvisnjic/nvisnjic.github.com/_posts/2015-01-09-setup-archlinux.md

     pacman -S ruby

 Which conveniently installs RubyGems as well, which you'll need.
-On other distros, use you package manager or binary of choice.
+On other distros, use your package manager or binary of choice.

 Once up, be sure to update your gems.